 There are many types of electric guitars available today, but most are based on just a few styles that have been around for many years.
-In this article the main types of electric guitars are identified and their strengths and weaknesses discussed.
+In this article the main types of electric guitars are identified and we take a look at their strengths and weaknesses.

 Types Of Electric Guitars – Solid Body